Darrkkk09/Darrkkk09/README.md

 ---

-- 👀 I’m interested in **Web development, Backend Engineering, and Open-Source rojects**
+- 👀 I’m interested in **Web development, Backend Engineering, and Open-Source Projects**
 - 🌱 I’m currently learning **Node.js, MongoDB, and system design**
 - 💞️ I’m looking to collaborate on **JavaScript/Node.js projects and scalable backend systems**
-- 📫 How to reach me: (mailto: ranjitmutchakarla123@gmail.com)
+- 📫 How to reach me: (mail to: ranjitmutchakarla123@gmail.com)
 - 😄 Pronouns: **he/him**
 - ⚡ Fun fact: I debug better after a cup of coffee ☕